-You only have to look around to realize the simple but often overlooked truth that we live immersed in colour.
+You only have to look around to realize the simple but often overlooked truth that we live immersed in colours.
 However, so often we ignore how this affects us, both physically and mentally.

 Chromotherapy is rooted in ancient history.
 The Greeks and Egyptians used to dissolve coloured pigments in medicines to increase their curative effect.